sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 DAMON provides below three interfaces for various use cases.

 - *DAMON user space tool.*
-  This is for privileged people such as system administrators who want just-working human-friendly interface.
-Acutally, this interface is a reference implementation of the DAMON debugfs wrapper user space tool.
-Using this tool, you can easily use the DAMON’s major features in human-friendly way, though it may not be highly tuned for your specific use-cases.
+  This is for privileged people such as system administrators who want a just-working human-friendly interface.
+This interface is a reference implementation of the DAMON debugfs wrapper user space tool.
+Using this tool, you can easily use the DAMON’s major features in a human-friendly way, though it may not be highly tuned for your specific use-cases.
 - *debugfs interface.*
   This is for user space programmers who want optimized use of DAMON.
 Using this interface, you can use DAMON’s major features by reading from and writing to specific debugfs files.
-Of course, you can write and use your personalized DAMON debugfs wrapper user space tool that reads/writes the debugfs files instead of you and provides more human friendly interface.
+Of course, you can write and use your personalized DAMON debugfs wrapper user space tool that reads/writes the debugfs files instead of you and provides a more human-friendly interface.
 - *Kernel Space Programming Interface.*
   This is for kernel space programmers.
-Using this, you can utilize every feature of DAMON in most flexible and efficient way by writing kernel space DAMON application programs for you.
+Using this, you can utilize every feature of DAMON most flexibly and efficiently by writing kernel space DAMON application programs for you.

-We recommend you to start with the DAMON user space tool and move to debugfs interface only if the real requirement is found, and prohibit use of the kernel space programming interface unless you really need it, for following reasons.
+We recommend you to start with the DAMON user space tool and move to debugfs interface only if the real requirement is found, and prohibit the use of the kernel space programming interface unless you need it, for the following reasons.
 First of all, there will be no big difference between the overheads of these three interfaces, unless the use case is so special.
 Also, all these three interfaces support all major features of DAMON.

-This document therefore does not describe the kernel space programming interface in detail.
+This document, therefore, does not describe the kernel space programming interface in detail.
 For the programming interface, please refer to :doc:`api` or ``include/linux/damon.h`` file in the kernel source tree.